-Once developed, the Centre will develop a strong evidence base around effective interventions and practice systems in children’s social care, and will support their implementation by practitioners and decision-makers.
+The Centre will develop a strong evidence base around effective interventions and practice systems in children’s social care, and will support their implementation by practitioners and decision-makers.

 Its goal will be to improve outcomes for children and their families by supporting translation of evidence into better practice on the ground.

-Commissioned by the Department for Education, the Centre is currently being established with support from a development team or ‘incubator’ and a research partner, but will aim to become a fully independent organisation by summer 2020.
+Commissioned by the Department for Education, the Centre is currently being established with support from a development team or ‘incubator’ and a research partner, but will become a fully independent organisation by summer 2020.

 What will the future Centre do?

-The WWC’s broad scope will cover support for children from the point of referral through to permanence, including adoption, care-leaver support and targeted early help.
+The Centre’s broad scope will cover support for children from the point of referral through to permanence, including adoption, care-leaver support and targeted early help.
 Its focus will be on children’s social care practice in England, but it will draw on and share learning at the international level as well.

 When fully established, the Centre will: